odomlab2/snakemake-cellranger/README.md

 ## How to run

-Use snakemake_cellranger.yaml to build an environment with all required packages.
+Use snakemake_cellranger.yaml to create an environment with all required packages.

 ```bash
 micromamba create -f snakemake_cellranger.yaml